-When I think about savory comfort food, I always think of a thick and heart-warming potato soup.
-Although many cream-based soups have nuts or almond milk as their creaminess, vegan potato leek soup doesn’t need nuts, almond milk, oil, or butter to make it savory and delicious.
-Instead, the potatoes provide their own creaminess when partially blende din the soup.
+When I think about savory comfort food, I always think of a thick and creamy vegan potato leek soup.
+Although many cream-based soups have nuts or almond milk as their creaminess, my vegan potato leek soup recipe doesn’t need nuts, almond milk, oil, or butter to make it savory and delicious.
+Instead, the potatoes provide creaminess when partially blended in the soup.

-Potatoes, in my opinion, are a wonderful vegetable, because the starch in the potato makes it absorb the herbs and spices added to the soup.
-In fact, they act like sponges, absorbing any and all flavors added.
+Potatoes, in my opinion, are an excellent vegetable because the starch in the potato makes it absorb the herbs and spices added to the soup.
+Thus, they act like sponges, absorbing any flavors added.

 Despite the belief creamy soups need cream to be creamy, you can make a creamy, savory soup using only vegetables and vegetable broth.
-Although creamy and delicious, this soup is also low in calories.
+Although creamy and delicious, this vegan leek soup recipe is also low in calories.

 WHY LEAVE THE POTATO SKINS ON THE POTATOES WHEN YOU CHOP AND COOK THEM?